 Listeria monocytogenes is a gram positive facultative anaerobic pathogenic bacteria causing the infection Listeriosis.
 It can grow and reproduce inside the host’s cells and is one among the most virulent foodborne pathogens, with 20 to 30% of foodborne listeriosis infections in high-risk individuals which may be fatal.

-Other species of listeria such as Listeria seeligeri, Listeria welshimeri and Listeria ivanovii have been related with animal diseases but Listeria monocytogenes is the only genus of listeria pathogenic to man.
+Other species of listeria such as go to link Listeria seeligeri, Listeria welshimeri and Listeria ivanovii have been related with animal diseases but Listeria monocytogenes is the only genus of listeria pathogenic to man.

 Listeria Oxford Medium base with supplements is a selective growth media recommended for isolation of Listeria species from clinical and food specimen specimen based on the formulation described by Curtis et al.